Leslie Graham: World War II

-Post War Career (1946–1953)
+Post-war career (1946–1953)

-Afterwards, he returned to racing in the late 1940s as a member of the AJS factory racing team.
+Afterwards, Graham returned to racing in the late 1940s as a member of the AJS factory racing team.
 He competed privately at the first post war Cadwell Park meeting, on a Norton 350, and won.
-In 1947, on an AJS Porcupine, he managed 9th place in the Senior Isle of Man TT In 1948 he managed a seventh in the Junior, but did not finish in the Senior.
+In 1947, on an AJS Porcupine, he managed 9th place in the Senior Isle of Man TT In 1948, he managed a seventh in the Junior, but did not finish in the Senior.
 That year at Montlhery, Jock West, Les Graham, and French rider Georges Monneret broke 18 world records at speeds between 107 and 111 mph.

 The Motorcycle World Championships were first held in 1949, a year before the beginning of the four-wheeler Formula One World Championship.
 Les was the first winner of the prestigious 500 cc class, riding an AJS Porcupine.
 The Championship began with Graham leading by 90 seconds in the 1st round, at the 1949 Isle of Man TT.
 With only a few miles to go, the magneto drive sheared and he pushed home to finish 9th.
 He won round 2 at Bremgarten in Switzerland and set fastest lap (in year 1 fastest laps counted for 1 point).
-Round 3 was the Dutch TT where he finished 2nd to Nello Pagani.
+Round 3 was the Dutch TT where he finished second to Nello Pagani.
 He failed to finish in round 4 at Spa in Belgium.
 Round 5 was the Ulster Grand Prix in which he was victorious and collected the fastest lap.
 The final round was held at Monza in Italy where local hero Nello Pagani on a Gilera won.
 A rider's best three finishes counted.
-Graham had 2 wins & a second, Pagani had 2 wins & a 3rd.
+Graham had two wins & a second, Pagani had two wins & a third.
 Graham took the title even though Pagani's overall score was higher.